Brazilians top for New Year celebrations: survey

 Spanish also gather en masse on New Year's Eve in Puerta del Sol in Madrid, where both those present and many more watching at home listen to the clock chime 12 times while eating one grape on each chime, to bring prosperity for the new near.

-The Italians, who ranked fourth in the Badoo poll, brought a more romantic flavour to New Year's Eve gatherings by staging a mass kiss in Venice's Piazza San Marco.
+The Italians, who ranked fourth in the Badoo poll, brought a more romantic flavor to New Year's Eve gatherings by staging a mass kiss in Venice's Piazza San Marco.

 None of these gatherings, however, can match the scale of the festivities on Rio's Copacabana beach, which are also famed for their spectacular fireworks display.
 Ocean liners are known to moor nearby to watch.